ike091/slate-open-ondemand/open-ondemand/NOTES.md

 This password can be found by running `echo $KEYCLOAK_PASSWORD` inside the Keycloak container.
 Because a persistent SLATE volume backs the Keycloak database, if the deployment or container is restarted, `$KEYCLOAK_PASSWORD` will no longer hold the proper admin password.
 The password will still be the same from the first application install.
+It would be good to figure out how to save this initial password.
+(SLATE secret?)

 ## TO-DO